intel/dlafs/media_service/readme.md

       openssl verify -CAfile ca-crt.pem client1-crt.pem

-### After generated, please copy all file start with 'ca' and 'client' into 'cert_client_8216', and copy all file start with 'ca' and 'server' into 'cert_server_8216'.
+### After generated, please copy all file start with 'ca' and 'client' into 'cert_client_8216_8124', and copy all file start with 'ca' and 'server' into 'cert_server_8216_8124'.

 # 4. run websocket server and client:

-### write ip address into path.txt, hostname into hostname.txt
+### write hostname into hostname.txt
-- when there are serveral servers, please write ip addresses /hostnames by line.
+- when there are serveral servers, please write hostnames by line.
 ### chmod a+x hddls_server.js receiver_client.js controller_client.js
 ### ./hddls_server.js
 ### ./controller_client.js